 DAY ONE: SATURDAY: 18 MILES

 Day one starts at the Santa Barbara Mission, whose exquisite beauty has earned it the title "Queen of the Missions."
-Mass will be offered at the Mission with the Franciscan Friars at 8 am and the pilgrimage will begin at 9:30 am.
+Mass will be offered at the Mission with the Franciscan Friars at 7:30am and the pilgrimage will begin at 9:00am.
 We will descend from Santa Barbara's Upper East, walking past the cloistered Monastery of the Poor Clares and Our Lady of Sorrows Church before striking State Street for a promenade to the ocean past the shops and sidewalk cafes.
 We reach the beach at the foot of the pier and the iconic dolphin fountain.
 We will turn down coast on the bike and pedestrian trail among the towering palm trees.
-Our first stop will be at the Cabrillo Pavillion with clean restrooms and water and snacks provided.
-We will continue on the bike path along the "bird estuary" at the foot of the Santa Barbara Zoo, past the Santa Barbara Cemetery, and reconnect with the coast and descend off the scenic bluff top bike trail to the Butterfly Lane Beach.
+Our first stop will be at the Chromatic Gate at Cabrillo Park with water and snacks provided.
+We will continue on the bike path along the Bird Refuge estuary at the foot of the Santa Barbara Zoo, past the Santa Barbara Cemetery, and reconnect with the coast and descend off the scenic bluff top bike trail to the Butterfly Lane Beach.
 We will continue past the storied Biltmore Hotel and wend our way among quiet neighborhood streets to Santa Ynez Rd.
 We will cross over the 101 freeway and turn right into quiet and shaded residential streets and parallel equestrian trail.

 We will turn right onto Sheffield Dr. for a brief stretch before turning left at the Ortega Hill bike path.
 Walkers will have the option of ascending on a relatively short and steep trail to the dramatic Pacific Ocean view at the top or continuing on the short bike path parallel to the 101 freeway.
 The routes will converge again on the edge of downtown Summerland on Ortega Hill Rd.
 We will continue another block to Evans Rd and turn right and pass under the 101 freeway again to Lookout Park on the bluffs above Summerland Beach.
 Lunch will be provided there as we take an hour long lunch break.
 The beach can be reached by a short path for those who may want to rest their feet in the surf.